Exemption & Property Tax Rebate Programs

 Disabled Veteran’s Exemption The Disabled Veteran's Exemption is provided for veterans who have a permanent service connected disability of at least 60%.
 The amount of exemption is dependent upon the degree of disability incurred.
 The permanently disabled veteran with a 60% to 100% disability receives an exemption ranging from $13,000 to $26,000 assessed value.

-To apply for the Disabled Veteran's Exemption, you must be a resident of Nevada for 6 months, and provide a copy of your honorable discharge, certificate of satisfactory service, or separation documents and documentation from the Veteran’s Administration of the percentage of service connected disability along with a completed and notarized Veteran's Exemption Form (PDF).
+To apply for the Disabled Veteran's Exemption, you must be a resident of Nevada for 6 months and provide a copy of your honorable discharge, certificate of satisfactory service, or separation documents, as well as documentation from the Veteran’s Administration of the percentage of service connected disability, along with a completed and notarized Veteran's Exemption Form (PDF).